Skip to content Skip to Chat

 • Possess a bachelor of science in nursing degree (BSN) from an accredited institution.
 NOTE: Students that hold an MSN will not be eligible to apply for the BSN-PMHNP pathway.

 • Possess a current, active, unencumbered registered nurse (RN) license from AND a permanent residence in an approved state.
 Students must complete the internships in their state of residence/license and intend to obtain initial APRN licensure in that state.
 Compact licenses must be endorsed by your state of residence.
-(The PMHNP is currently not available for students in Arizona, California, District of Columbia, Louisiana, Maryland, Massachusetts, New York, North Dakota, Oregon, Tennessee, Washington, and Wisconsin.)
+(The PMHNP is currently not available for students in Arizona, California, District of Columbia, Louisiana, Maryland, Massachusetts, New York, North Dakota, Oregon, Tennessee, and Washington.)

 • Submit a criminal background check through American Databank.
 Additional fees may apply.